hoangduytran/blender-manual/manual/extensions/command_line_arguments.rst

 usage::

-       blender --command extension install [-h] [-s] [--enable] packages
+       blender --command extension install [-h] [-s] [-e] [--no-prefs] packages

 positional arguments:
   :packages:      The packages to operate on (separated by ``,`` without spaces).

 options:
   -h, --help    show this help message and exit
   -s, --sync    Sync the remote directory before performing the action.
-  --enable    Enable the extension after installation.
+  -e, --enable  Enable the extension after installation.
+  --no-prefs    Treat the user-preferences as read-only,
+                preventing updates for operations that would otherwise modify them.
+                This means removing extensions or repositories for example, wont update the user-preferences.

 .. _command-line-args-extension-install-file: